JLDevOps/Java-Server-Client/src/README.txt

     1. Recommended Settings/Arguments for Server:
         a.
 Same Host: (Any port number)
             1. java -classpath .
 Server.chat_server 10000

-        b.
-Different Host: (Use python script provided to find Ports available):
+4. Different Host: (Use python script provided to find Ports available):
     1. On the external server - run python port_scanner_open.py
         1. Results should provide several open ports and the ip-address for the client to connect to.
         2. java -classpath .
 Client.chat_client <address: hostname or ip> <port> <number of runs>
             1. Example - using cpp.rutgers.edu
             2. java -classpath .
-Client.chat_client 128.6.13.238 902 5
+Client.chat_client 128.6.13.238 10000 5

 Quick Commands: